Group Study Rooms may be reserved 24/7/365. Only UT Health students, faculty, and staff may use these rooms.

 Briscoe Library has individual and group study rooms on all floors of the library.
 These rooms provide both quiet study and group collaboration space and are important to the educational mission of the university.
-Study room availability is displayed on a monitor on the 3rd floor near the library entrance.
+Study room availability can be viewed on the library website through the Room Reservation system.

 Individual Study Rooms

 Each floor of Briscoe Library has a designated purpose and a corresponding noise level.
 Library users are asked to be respectful of their colleagues, and adhere to these designations, and self-monitor the noise level.
 Library staff do not shush users.
 See the Find Your Space guide for more information.

 Group study rooms may only be occupied by UT Health students, staff, faculty, and residents.
 All occupants must wear their ID badges.
 A group consists of two (2) or more people.
 Reservations are made for one-time room use only and allow a maximum of four hours per day.
 Recurring classes, meetings, or events should reserve through University Scheduling.

 The library reserves the right to refuse to reserve a room for any group or individual who abuses the facilities or policies.

 Group study rooms are always in demand, so a reservation is forfeited if the group does not show up within 15 minutes of start time; only one person is in the room for more than 15 minutes; or the room is empty more than 15 minutes any time after reservation start time.

 Study rooms are self-monitoring